Early Stages of Dusty Tori: The First Infrared Spectra from a Highly Multiscale Quasar Simulation: Simulations

 \subsubsection{Medium Properties and Secondary Emission}

 In order to model dust absorption, scattering and re-emission, we require a model for the dust composition and size distribution.
-We choose a \citet{Weingartner_2001} Milky Way-like dust mix of graphite, silicate and PAHs grain distribution and sizes.
+We choose a \citet{Weingartner_2001} Milky Way-like dust mix of graphite, silicate and polyaromatic hydrocarbon (PAH) grain distribution and sizes.
 In our fiducial run, we split the populations of grains into 9 composition-size bins (3 sizes of graphite, silicate and PAHs each) and allow the density distribution of each bin to change independent of each other due to dust sublimation.
 We note that splitting the dust into composition-size bins does not significantly affect the simulation output, but it does allow us to roughly study the sublimation structure of the dust as a function of composition and size.
 We assume an initially even distribution of grains in space (weighted only by size and composition) and allow the simulation to converge the spatial dust grain distribution by iterating over the radiation primary and secondary steps, updating the medium temperatures and sublimating dust accordingly.
-For silicate dust, we use $T_\mathrm{sub,silicate} = 1200$ K and for graphite dust we use $T_\mathrm{sub,graphite} = 1800$ K, averaging around $T_\mathrm{sub} \sim 1500$ K and consistent with the FIF dust mass criterion.
+For silicate dust, we use $T_\mathrm{sub,silicate} = 1200$ K and for graphite dust we use $T_\mathrm{sub,graphite} = 1800$ K, averaging around $T_\mathrm{sub} \sim 1500$ K and consistent with the FORGE'd in FIRE dust mass criterion.
 To self-consistently destroy the dust according to both the primary (AGN disk emission) and secondary (dust emission) radiation, the primary emission and secondary emission are iterated over.
 Namely, the radiation field is updated from the primary emission, which is used to update the dynamic media temperatures, opacities and densities, which is then used to produce the secondary emission and updated the radiation field again, repeating this cycle until convergence.
 This allows us to account for dust self-absorption in our simulation.

-Since part of the accretion disk is resolved in the inner regions of FIF, we suspect electron scattering from the outer accretion disk structure may begin to influence our results.
-We incorporate this in our simulation as a population of free electrons tracing that in FIF and interacting with the radiation field via Thomson/Compton scattering.
+Since part of the accretion disk is resolved in the inner regions of FORGE'd in FIRE, we suspect electron scattering from the outer accretion disk structure may begin to influence our results.
+We incorporate this in our simulation as a population of free electrons tracing that in FORGE'd in FIRE and interacting with the radiation field via Thomson/Compton scattering.
 The SKIRT implementation for these processes is discussed in \citet{Meulen_2023}.